nestordemeure/anagram_design/README.md

 Use `wasm-bindgen-cli 0.2.95` to match the pinned crate version (or update both in lockstep).

 To publish on GitHub Pages, point Pages at the `docs/` directory so the bundled `pkg/` assets are served alongside `index.html`.

-## TODO

-* should YesSplits be allowed in yes branches?

-* the heuristic is a bit pessimistic (ne redemption expected) but an accurate one fails